jackieqvo/DH110-JACKIEVO/Assignments/Assignment 02/Assignment 02.md

 # Bridging Generations: The Intersection of Digital Instruction and Tentative Questions

-> Of the two applications from assignment one, the user testing will be conducted on the wikiHow website.
+> *Of the two websites from assignment one, the user testing will be conducted on the wikiHow website.

 ## Assignment 02: Pilot UT
 __Digital Humanities 110 | Jacqueline "Jackie" Vo__